JackConsults/mainsite-hugo-hyas/content/blog/starting-public-site.md

 ## Business Strategy and Key Performance Indicators

-Unlike most for profit companies that has key performance indicators thats' tied to a clear strategy and growth plan, I do not hae that.
+Unlike most for profit companies that has key performance indicators that's tied to a clear strategy and growth plan, I do not have that.

 Instead I have the following:

 - Take this opportunity learn what it takes to acquire potentially interested customers.
 Take a personal deep dive into SEO and advertisement.
 - Start to do valuable work and be humble.
-- Help my new clients achieve succses.
+- Help my new clients achieve success.